TeaUponTweed/TeaUponTweed.github.io/src/derivativeworksblog/posts/Valley_Girl.md

 _Do Not Watch_

-Most notable as being Cage's first starring credit, this movie is, like, really not that good.
+Most notable for being Cage's first starring credit, this movie is, like, really not that good.
 Additionally, Nic Cage is so not that hot.
 One fun fact is that the eponymous valley refers to the San Fernando Valley, which is part of the city of LA.
 I had always assumed "Valley Girls" were related to something agricultural.